 229 Bentley Annex

-Jacqueline Wolf specializes in the history of medicine, specifically the history of women’s health, the history of children’s health, the history of public health, and the history of biomedical ethics.
+Jacqueline Wolf specializes in the history of medicine, specifically the history of women's and children's health and medicine, the history of public health, and the history of biomedical ethics.
 She has a full-time faculty position in the Department of Social Medicine where she is currently department chair.
 She received her PhD in U.S. History from the University of Illinois at Chicago.
 She offers two classes in the History Department: Women¹s Health and Medicine in U.S. History and History of Public Health Disaster.

-Professor Wolf is the author of Deliver Me from Pain: Anesthesia and Birth in America (Johns Hopkins University Press, 2009) and Don’t Kill Your Baby: Public Health and the Decline of Breastfeeding in the 19th and 20th Centuries (Ohio State University Press, 2001).
+Professor Wolf is the author of Deliver Me from Pain: Anesthesia and Birth in America (Johns Hopkins University Press, 2009) and Don't Kill Your Baby: Public Health and the Decline of Breastfeeding in the 19th and 20th Centuries (Ohio State University Press, 2001).
 She is also the author of numerous book chapters.
 Her articles have appeared in many leading journals including American Journal of Public Health, Women and Health, Milbank Quarterly, Journal of the History of Medicine and Allied Sciences, Journal of Social History, Journal of Women¹s History, Signs: Journal of Women in Culture and Society, and Health: An Interdisciplinary Journal for the Social Study of Health, Illness, and Medicine.
 Professor Wolf, a current recipient of a three-year National Institutes of Health grant, is working on a social history of cesarean section in the United States.

 302 Grosvenor Hall